strongloop/strongloop.com2/_posts/2018-08-02-loopback-adopts-module-lts-policy.md

 ## Introduction

-Back in 2016, we released a new major version of LoopBack 3.0 and defined an LTS policy to cover our existing LoopBack 2.x users.
-We based our policy on Node.js' LTS policy that was in effect at that time and we aimed to provide enough stability for our users while keeping the cost of maintaining multiple versions affordable.
+In 2016, we released a new major version of LoopBack 3.0 and defined an LTS policy to cover our existing LoopBack 2.x users.
+We based our policy on Node.js' LTS policy that was in effect at that time, aiming to provide enough stability for our users.
+We also wanted to keep the cost of maintaining multiple versions affordable, since we had a few:

 > - A _Current_ version where most of the development occurs.
 > - A _Long-term support (LTS)_ version that does not add new features but gets bug fixes.